Flight Prices Suddenly Increased? Here's How to Save on Your Next Trip Around The World

 Examples include:

-• Eastern European cities like Lviv (Ukraine) or Plovdiv (Bulgaria), which combine rich culture with affordable prices.
+Eastern European cities like Lviv in Ukraine or Plovdiv in Bulgaria have a lot of culture and good prices.

 Benefits include: